 In 2011, Dr. Kilpatrick began his first assignment in higher education when he joined Olivet's full-time faculty.
 In 2018, he became dean of the School of Education.
 He is responsible for overseeing the School’s undergraduate academic programs, as well as the work of its faculty members.

-In addition to his administrative responsibilities, he teaches he is the edTPA coordinator and the Partnership for Educator Preparation (PEP) director.
+In addition to his administrative responsibilities, he is the edTPA coordinator and the Partnership for Educator Preparation (PEP) director.
 He also teaches Seminar I (introduction to teaching) and Middle School Methods.

 He is the author of “The Experiences of University Faculty Expected to Implement edTPA Within a Teacher Preparation Program,” his doctoral dissertation.